 - Seek Help.
 If you are having difficulty getting your car repaired or repaired without charge, you should first contact the dealer service manager and provide a copy of your recall notification letter.
 If that doesn’t work, try contacting the manufacturer.
 If all else fails, file a complaint with NHTSA by phone, mail, or online.

-Jason Stone and his team of Boston Personal Injury Lawyers strongly encourage everyone to follow these five steps if your car has been involved in a recall.
+Jason Stone and his team of MA Personal Injury Lawyers strongly encourage everyone to follow these five steps if your car has been involved in a recall.